dickwolff/Pocket-Investigator/README.md

-# Precinct
+# Pocket Detective
-An interactive fiction game about running a Police Precinct.
+An interactive fiction game about being a detective.